February 8, 2023

-VALDOSTA — The Valdosta State University chapter of Beta Alpha Psi recently kicked off its fourth year with the Internal Revenue Service’s Volunteer Income Tax Assistance (VITA) Program.
+VALDOSTA — The Valdosta State University chapter of Beta Alpha Psi recently kicked off its fifth year with the Internal Revenue Service’s Volunteer Income Tax Assistance (VITA) Program.

-The IRS VITA Program assists various underserved populations, especially low- to moderate-income earners, by providing free federal tax return preparation and electronic filing.
+The IRS VITA Program assists various underserved populations, especially low- to moderate-income earners, by providing free federal and state tax return preparation and electronic filing.

-William Leader, president of Beta Alpha Psi, said that 15 VSU students — a mix of accounting and finance majors — volunteered their time to work with the IRS VITA Program this year.
+William K. Sandridge, president of Beta Alpha Psi, said several VSU accounting and finance majors volunteered their time to work with the IRS VITA Program this year.
 All of them passed tax law training that meets or exceeds IRS standards, including maintaining the privacy and confidentiality of all taxpayer information.